Fibonacci numbers in popular culture

-The Fibonacci numbers are a sequence of integers, starting with 0, 1 and continuing 1, 2, 3, 5, 8, 13, ..., each new number being the sum of the previous two.
+The Fibonacci numbers are a sequence of integers, typically starting with 0, 1 and continuing 1, 2, 3, 5, 8, 13, ..., each new number being the sum of the previous two.
 The Fibonacci numbers, often presented in conjunction with the golden ratio, are a popular theme in culture.
 They have been mentioned in novels, films, television shows, and songs.
 The numbers have also been used in the creation of music, visual art, and architecture.